vectara/vectara-docs/www/docs/api-reference/overview.md

 ### REST API
-If you'd like more details about how to use our REST APIs, including details on our OpenAPI specification and services, a good place to start is the [REST](rest) page.
+If you'd like more details about how to use our REST APIs, including details on our OpenAPI specification and services, a good place to start is the [REST APIs](rest) page.

 ### gRPC API
-If you'd like more details about how to use our gRPC APIs, including details on how to generate strongly typed clients, see our [gRPC](protobuf-definitions) page.
+If you'd like more details about how to use our gRPC APIs, including details on how to generate strongly typed clients, see our [gRPC APIs](protobuf-definitions) page.